freeCodeCamp/tools/docs/README.md

 - Then click `developer settings` > `New GitHub app`
 - Fill in the `name` field with a name of your choice
 - In a new tab, go to https://smee.io/
 - Click `Start a new channel` and copy the URL they give you.
-You can ignore the rest of the instructions on this page
+You can ignore the rest of the instructions on the `smee.io` page
 - Paste the URL you copied into the `WEBHOOK_PROXY_URL` field of the `.env` file and the `Webhook URL` field of your new GitHub app
 - Fill in the `Webhook secret` field on the GitHub app with a secret of your choice
 - Put the same secret you just used in the `WEBHOOK_SECRET` field of the `.env` file